 A June dinner party

 Back to the thrust of this blog.
 I had survived April and May bills (no easy task; actually I’ve relearned how to juggle, a throwback to the acting world).
 It was time to again entertain.
 I hadn’t hosted a dinner party in a long time.
 This had to come to an end, and I wanted it to happen now.
-Who else would I invite but Robert & Annette and Greg & Nam.
-Over the years following the creation of the Mulholland Drive Boys we would see each other at increasing intervals.
-This grew to friendship.
+I invited two couples that I knew.
+Over the years following the creation of the Mulholland Drive Boys I had bumped into these people.
+It looked as if it might grow into a friendship.
+Been there before, and I never hold my breath.
 But on this day, this June 15th day, I would have a bonus for I would also meet a lady. … Let’s call her a small friend—for now. … Patience, my friends, patience!

-I can’t say enough about Annette.
+I can’t say enough about the egotist’s wife.
 She is friendly, open, and caring … and is always a delight to be around and speak with—I’m at home with her at all times.
-She is a perfect hostess, so much so that I drag my heels when leaving her and Robert’s home.
+She is a perfect hostess, so much so that I drag my heels whenever saying goodbye to her.
 She’s German, and yet a marvel with the English language.
 If she didn’t tell me that she was German I would have never guessed.
 Amazing!
-Like Robert, she can talk about anything, and do it in a knowledgable way.
-I think she enjoys Flynn; at least I have not heard her complain when Robert and I talk about him and Olivia de Havilland (more about this below). … As I have told Robert more than once, he is one lucky fellow.
+Like her husband, she can talk about anything, and do it in a knowledgeable way.

 A small friend

-Nam had told me her friend was shy and she was.
+I knew that the lady I was about to meet was shy and she was.
 Her name is Pailin Subanna.
 “Nuch.”
-Nuch had a quiet presence, a quiet control of what went on around her.
-She’s a good listener and she fit in.
-Robert later told me he thought she was poised, and I couldn’t agree more.
 I’m a gentleman (probably some people might disagree with this; all I can say is that I try).
-On this day I was definitely on good behavior, and when combined with my shyness, it guaranteed I wouldn’t say too much.
-Which was good, for it meant I couldn’t stuff my foot down my throat.
+On this day I was definitely on good behavior, and when combined with my shyness, it guaranteed what I wouldn’t say or not say.

 Alas, the time for everyone to leave came too quickly.
 But by this time I knew one thing—I wanted Nuch to enter my life, I wanted her to become my friend.